Where are the Phi Phi Islands Best Beaches?

 Due to its remoteness, there are no permanent facilities on the island.
 However, Bamboo Island offers a stunning beach with variety of water activities such as; diving, snorkelling and island hopping.
 Your Phi Phi Islands trip would not be complete without visiting this island!

 Mosquito Island otherwsie called Koh Yung is another tiny island in Phi Phi Archipelago.
 Mosquito Island is located on the northernmost end of Phi Phi Islands.
 At only one kilometer long and 150 meters wide this is the smallest of the Phi Phi islands best beaches.

 When the sun sets a legion of mosquitos will show up making it a bit uncomfortable for those who want to enjoy the evening here.

 Mosquito Island is a diver’s and watersport enthusiast’s most favorite place.
 It is surrounded by beautiful snorkelling and diving spots.
 There is a three-headed pinnacle set at the northeastern tip of the island offering a spectacular diving experience with a variety of fish and black tip reef sharks to be seen.

 Where to next in Thailand?
-Check out our Thailand travel tips to discover secret destinations and learn to travel like a local.
+Check out our Thailand travel guide to discover secret destinations and learn to travel like a local.